- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 If you’re travelling to Australia, it is important that you enrol in their Medicare programme, just in case you need medical attention abroad.
 To help anyone planning a trip to Australia, please see our frequently asked Medicare questions below;

-Medicare works similarly to the EHIC in Europe, you receive a personalised card which gets you discounted or free public health care and medicines in state Australian hospitals – hence why it is so important.
+With Medicare you receive a personalised card which gets you discounted or free public health care and medicines in state Australian hospitals – hence why it is so important.
 It should ensure that you receive medical treatment similar to the NHS in the UK; however you may still need to pay towards some medications and treatments.
 If you do need medical treatment during your time in Australia, always head for a state clinic or hospital, to avoid paying fees at private hospitals.

 Australia has Reciprocal Health Care Agreements with several countries around the world, including the UK, which means that any Brits traveling to Australia can apply for Medicare and receive essential medical treatments.

-It is important to remember that, just like the EHIC, Medicare is not meant to be a replacement for travel insurance.
+It is important to remember that, just like the EHIC was, Medicare is not meant to be a replacement for travel insurance.
 Medicare is there to make sure you receive the medical treatment you need in state facilities, without having to pay extortionate fees.
 However, Medicare will not be able to assist if your baggage is damaged or stolen, or if you need to be repatriated to the UK.
 You must invest in quality travel insurance to make sure you are fully covered in Australia.

 We would always suggest that you take a good supply of your prescription medication abroad with you, just to make sure you have enough for your time away, and in case you cannot obtain your medication in your destination.